ThomasRoscher/Udacity_da_data_wrangling/README.md

 - Next, I store the csv files in a SQL database (see load_into_sql.py)
 - Lastly, I do some queries to analyse the data (see analyse_sql.py)

+I used the OSM data for Berlin's borough “Friedrichshain-Kreuzberg” which can be found here: http://www.openstreetmap.org/relation/55764
+The reason for choosing this area is quiet straight forward: I live in this area and it surely is one of the most vibrating, coolest places on earth :)